curiosusJR/curiosusJR.github.io/source/_posts/sync.md

 **SO CREATE TWO TOKEN FOR EVERY NEW DEVICE AND NAME THEM CURRECTLY!**

 3. token for hexo: vim ./_config.yml

+**SPECIALLY: HEXO PERHAPS DONT ALLOW TOKEN USE, TRY MORE!**

+if use gitpush, hexo token will disappear. why? use same token in one device and try again?

 ```
 deploy:
   type: git